isomerpages/govtech-stp/_traveller-resources/travel-health-control-measures-category-iiiiiiiv.md

 <div id="from"></div>

-### Categories of Travel Health Control Measures (for arrivals from 26 Oct 2021, 2359H)
+### Categories of Travel Health Control Measures (for arrivals from 11 Nov 2021, 2359H)

 <span style="color:red;"><b>Travellers arriving in Singapore <u>before 26 Oct 2021, 2359h</u> will be subject to the measures stipulated in their approval letters and Stay Home Notices (SHN).</b></span>